telip007/ChatFire/README.md

 ![Icon](https://github.com/telip007/ChatFire/blob/master/Icon/Icon.png)
 # ChatFire
-## Still in progress
-This is not the final build, I will add features like sending images, videos and voice messasges, receiving notifications, etc.

 ## About
 ChatFire is a very simple Chat application written in swift and xcode 7 to present how you can build very easy apps with firebase.
+The App is build just with Auto Layout and without storyboards.
+I will upload more tutorials for iOS , but for now I thought it would be cool to see how you can build a very easy chat app from scratch just by using Firebase.
+### Still in progress
+This is not the final build, I will add features like sending images, videos and voice messasges, receiving notifications, etc. (When I find enough time.)

 ## Used libraries
 For ChatFire I used: